How Professional Plumbing Became an Artform

 If you were to take a bit more time and continue to read, you could deduce that the word means anything that is created or not found in nature.
 By this definition, simply by existing, plumbing is art.

-Plumbing has been around since ancient civilizations dating back to 4,000-3,000 BC in Egypt, to the Greeks and Romans.
+Indoor plumbing has been around since ancient civilizations dating back to 4,000-3,000 BC in Egypt, to the Greeks and Romans.
 Back then it may have been created out of necessity, but it was created nonetheless.

 Plumbing as Modern Art

 If you’re still unconvinced, think of the Fountains of Bellagio in Las Vegas.
 This fountain is set up to put on entire water shows that are complete with lights and music, all set to the beat of different songs.
+These water features all rely on plumbing systems.

 Appreciating Everyday Art